 Before a treatment plan is recommended, most cases are discussed at a conference by a group of medical specialists with expertise in the diagnosis and management of gynecologic cancer.
 This type of conference is called a multidisciplinary tumor board.
 The gynecologic tumor board includes a gynecologic surgical oncologist, a gynecologic radiation oncologist, a specialist in pelvic and abdominal imaging from diagnostic radiology, a gynecologic pathologist, a nurse oncology specialist, and a social worker.

-Sometimes the patient is asked to come to the clinic while the tumor board is discussing her case so that some of the experts on the tumor board can speak to or examine her if this helps to determine the best treatment approach.
+The treatment approach for cancer of the uterine cervix usually depends on the size of the tumor, the location of the tumor relative to other pelvic tissues (like bladder, rectum, and pelvic side wall).
+The size and location of a cervix cancer is often described by a system called the FIGO staging system.
 Small cervix cancers (small FIGO stage IB) that develop in healthy patients are usually treated surgically with an operation called a radical hysterectomy.
 After the operation the uterus and other tissues are examined under a microscope by a pathologist.
 If microscopic examination suggests that the patient is at high risk for cancer recurrence, radiation therapy is usually recommended.
 Radiation therapy in this setting usually involves 5 weeks of external beam radiation therapy (treatments given 5 days per week).

 Very small tumors of the vagina may be treated with either surgery or radiation therapy.
 In most cases radiation therapy is the best treatment because the surgical procedure that would be needed to cure the cancer would require removal of too much normal tissue.
 The radiation therapy program for vaginal cancer usually involves 5 weeks of external beam radiation treatments (treatments given 5 days per week) followed a few weeks later by a 3 day radiation treatment with internal implantation.
 Patients go to the operating room with anesthesia for the internal implantation procedure.
 The basic implantation technique usually involves inserting multiple needles into the area of the vagina involved with cancer.
 Radioactive wires are then placed in the needles to deliver radiation treatments.
 Patients stay in a private hospital room for the 3 days of internal implantation therapy.